themaninorange/cornyproject/README.md

 ## ARIMA

 One of the models we worked with was the ARIMA model.
 This is regression on the previous values, as well as the errors from the previous predictions as the predictive variables.
-We didn't find this one to be particularly interestin.
+We didn't find this one to be particularly interesting.

 ## Support Vector Machines and Neural Networks

-By shifting all of the observations down in relation to the position we are trying to predict, we can create a data set to make predicitions on.
+By shifting all of the observations down in relation to the position we are trying to predict, we can create a data set to make predictions on.
 After training on the first part of the data set, we can see how the model performs on the rest.

 ## Plots